 But any parent will tell you that hiking with kids without packing snacks is a no-no. Hangry kids can spoil a perfectly sunny day hiking.
 So we make sure we never leave home to go hiking (or even to a park) without arming ourselves with some kid-friendly snacks.
 Here are our go-to hiking snacks for kids of all ages.

-Energy balls.
-There are a million homeade energy ball recipes out there, but years ago I stumbled upon an allergy-friendly recipe (using Sunbutter) and started making them for my kids.
+There are a million homemade energy ball recipes out there, but years ago I stumbled upon an allergy-friendly recipe (using Sunbutter) and started making them for my kids.
 They love them!

 What Not to Pack